 In 2008 a tornadic event impacted the Village.
 This caused damage to the community center, village hall, maintenance shops, library, as well as some form of damage to every building in town.
-There are three sirens in the area.
-One is activated at the county level and two are activated by the fire department.
-There is a pending project to replace these sirens with a larger system tied more directly to the county.
+There are three sirens in the area which can be activated by county emergency management or the local fire department.
 There are no FEMA-certified safe rooms and private residences are the only alternative.
-Saunders County sends emails but there is no texting options.
+Saunders County has AlertSense emergency notification and additional public outreach could be used to ensure adequate signups.
 There are no educational outreach activities in the area.
 There is a mutual aid agreement signed with other local fire departments.